 One of the most voiced conditions, is back pain.
 Back pain can be caused by years of poor posture, improper lifting and carrying, obesity, and/or traumatic injury.
 With guidance from a pain management practice, you can begin addressing your chronic back pain with a regimen of medication and fitness.
 Yoga and stretching are excellent ways to help alleviate pain, but you should consult with a physician before starting any wellness regimen.

-If you are experiencing symptoms of chronic pain and have been experiencing pain for a long period of time, consider making an appointment with Pain and Spine Specialists.
+If you are experiencing symptoms of chronic pain and have been experiencing pain for a long period of time, consider visiting our locations with Pain and Spine Specialists.
 We will discuss your options and get you started on the right path for less pain and better quality of life.